neurallambda/neurallambda/README.md

 ## Todo

+* Toy Problems, to test components:
+  * [ ] Sum Sequence
+  * [ ] RNG
+  * [ ] Balanced Parens?
+  * [ ] Sort inputs
+  * [ ] Find and replace
+  * [ ] Find and emit

 * Pedagogy:
   * Motivation of 4 tensors: tag tensor allows sum types, columns 1 and 2 allow product types
   * Computational Hierarchy: Pattern-matching < Prog Execution < Prog Validation < Prog Generation
   * References

-* NOISE IN STACK VIA "zero_offset" when dotpdting pointer with stack values
+* NOISE IN STACK VIA "zero_offset" when dotpdting pointer with stack values (IE zero_offset is highly biased, and adds up without cancelling).
+Randn may be too expensive to generate, plus not backproppable.
+No fixed value works.
+Maybe, diminish the values toward zero, and roll them (which makes them orthogonal).
+Test quantitty of noise reduction of this technique.

+* Dynamic Time: output null tokens if you need more time to think
+* Dynamic Space: Can multiple objects be added to a queue, stack, or array, in one timestep?
+If so, error correction would likely help.

 * NeuralX ("neural" is such a great prefix)
   * [X] Neurallatch